laffan/blender-r3f-websockets-demo/README.md

-# R3F / Blender / Whisper Template
+# Blender / R3F / Websockets Demo

-Working demo of rendering text strings through Blender, compressing the resulting model and displaying it in a R3F project.
-Updates to string trigger the whole process.
+Working demo of rendering text strings through Blender, compressing the resulting model and sending it to a Vite/R3F project to be displayed.
+The whole thing is orechestrated via a simple websockets server.

 Works with Blender 4.0.2 on MacOS.